David Peralta Player Props: Dodgers vs. Rockies

 David Peralta At The Plate

-- Peralta is hitting .277 with 15 doubles, a triple, seven home runs and 15 walks.
+- Peralta is batting .280 with 16 doubles, a triple, seven home runs and 15 walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.